 The School expenses advertising costs as incurred.
-The School incurred \$3,200 and \$2,130 of advertising costs for the years ended June 30, 2017 and 2016, respectively.
+The School incurred \$3,200 of advertising costs for the year ended June 30, 2017.
+There were no advertising costs for the year ended June 30, 2018.

 Functional Allocation of Expenses

 Expenses that can be directly identified with the program or supporting service to which they relate are charged accordingly.
 Other expenses by function have been allocated among program and supporting service classifications using bases determined by management based upon benefits received.